Below Four Sauna Sessions a Week, the Mortality Curve Is Flat

 His dad collapsed in a parking lot at 51.
-MI in the LAD.
-They couldn't restart him.
+MI in the left anterior descending.
+They could not restart him.

 Related Read